-This fund is named for May Lu Durbin and Sally Schoenecker, who served as the first two directors of the school.
+This fund is named for May Lu Durbin, Sally Schoenecker and Anne Marie Schweiss, who served as the first three directors of the school.
 The fund has two purposes.
-It is used to provide enrichment experiences for current students such as a trip to Suson Farm, the nature program, visit from musical guests and the family night at the Magic House.
+It is used to provide enrichment experiences for current students such as our annual field trip, the nature program, visit from musical guests and the family night at the Magic House.
 Secondly, it provides financial assistance to families in need.

 Fall Fundraiser/ Trivia Night

 Each fall the school hosts a fundraiser to benefit the Durbin-Schoenecker-Schweiss Fund.
 This year the school will host a Trivia Night and Silent Auction.
 This is one of the few chances ECNS parents have a chance to socialize without children in tow.
 It is a fun evening that benefits a great cause.
 Put together your own table of 8 or just sign up to join some new friends!
 We hope you can make it!

 We have decided to eliminate fund raisers that require participants to purchase items such as wrapping paper or pizza.
 Instead there are three ways to help support ECNS financially without additional costs: